kuvardin/websocket-php/docs/Middleware/FollowRedirect.md

 ## Maximum number of redirects

 By default, maximum number of redirects in `10`.
-If middleware receive additional redirect instructions after that, it will throw a HandshakeException.
+If middleware receive additional redirect instructions after that, it will throw a `HandshakeException`.

 It is also possible to specify maximum number of redirects as parameter.